 QS: I have a few projects.
 I’m in a film this year at Sundance called The Miseducation of Cameron Post, as well as a film called Midnight Sun that’s going to be coming out.
 And I have two upcoming [writing/directing] projects that unfortunately I’m unable to speak about, but I can say I have one feature project and one TV project in the works that I am very excited about.

-Thanks again to Quinn Shephard for talking with us!
-Learn more about BLAME online, or follow the film on Facebook, Instagram, or Twitter
+Thanks again to Quinn Shephard for talking with us about BLAME.
+Learn more about the film at Samuel Goldwyn Films’ website, or follow the film on Facebook, Instagram, or Twitter.

 This interview has been edited for clarity.